zeskeertwee/vach/vach-cli/README.md

 ### MODIFIERS ####
 # Compression: "-c always", "-c never" or "-c detect"
 vach pack -c always -o hello.vach -i hello.txt goodbye.txt
+vach pack -c never -o hello.vach -i hello.txt goodbye.txt

+# CompressionAlgorithm: "-g lz4", "-g snappy" or "-g brotli".
+Both "-g" and "--compress-algo" keys work
+vach pack -g lz4 -c always -o hello.vach -i hello.txt goodbye.txt

+# Note compression has been set to never here so setting the compression algorithm to be used has no effect
+vach pack -g snappy -c never -o hello.vach -i hello.txt goodbye.txt

 # Hash: "-a" or "--hash"
 # Whether to include signatures in the archive
 # This help to detect if the archive has been tampered with
-# But there are very computationaly intensive so use them sparingly
+# But it's very computationally intensive so use them sparingly
 vach pack -s -o hello.vach -i hello.txt goodbye.txt

 # Encrypt: "-e" or "--encrypt"